Skip to main content

 • HTTP requests - make HTTP requests to APIs and external services for data fetching and integration tasks.

-• Task planning and tracking - break down complex tasks into discrete steps and track progress through the built-in todo system.
+• Task planning and tracking - break down complex tasks into discrete steps and track progress.

 • Memory storage and retrieval - store and retrieve information across sessions, enabling agents to remember project conventions and learned patterns.